ga4gh/quality-control-wgs/docs/metrics_definitions/bases-q30.md

     - Use samtools stats and custom script alternate to GATK Picard’s CollectQualityYieldMetrics PF_Q30_BASES used in v1.0.
     - open to both SE and PE accounting Ultima single-end (SE) sequencing?
     - high quality reads (reads passing the sequencing instrument/vendor quality filter; SAM flag 0x200 not set)
+    - correct to use only from primary alignments?
     - keep clipped bases to invoke unaligned bam/cram; explicitly soft-clipped only applicable to aligned bam/cram and our std expect aligned bam/cram.
     - For discontiguous-long-read sequencing, bases shall be computed and reported only at the read level or from reads, not at the template level.
     - If this metric is also applicable to discontiguous-long-read sequencing at the template level, the computation method shall be specified.